AnRkey/AIB/docs/developer-guide.md

 When running in development mode, you can access the Developer Tools:

 1. Press `Ctrl+Shift+I` to open the main window's Developer Tools
-2. Right-click on a webview and select "Inspect Element" to open Developer Tools for that webview
+2. Right-click on a WebContentsView and select "Inspect Element" to open Developer Tools for that view
 3. Use the `--enable-devtools` flag with `npm run dev` to enable DevTools in production builds

 ### Common Issues

-1. **Webview Not Loading**
+1. **WebContentsView Not Loading**
    - Check the Content Security Policy in `index.html`
    - Verify the URL is correctly formatted
    - Check browser console for errors